 There’s a reason why so many people believe hemp could solve all our problems.
 It is an incredible plant that has a huge number of different uses.
 The high cellulose content can be used in the creation of bioplastics, while the fibers can be used to make fabrics and even paper.

 Hemp is a bio-accumulator, meaning it can suck up toxins from the soil.
 In this way, it can be used to clean up pollution and help the planet.
 Furthermore, planting it near other crops can protect valuable crops from insects and pests, because hemp is a natural repellent.

-Lastly, it can be used for nutrition and medicinal uses.
+Lastly, it can be used for nutritionally.
 The seeds are packed full of minerals and nutrients, including essential Omega fatty acids.
-The flowers, meanwhile, contain plenty of cannabinoids other than THC, providing a natural health supplement without the high.
+The flowers, meanwhile, contain plenty of cannabinoids other than THC, providing a natural supplement without the high.

 Facts vs. Myths About Hemp: Final Thoughts

 If hemp is such a good plant, then why are there so many evil misconceptions about it?
 Well, it’s all to do with the classification of cannabis as illegal.
 It’s unfortunate that hemp got categorized in the same way as marijuana, but that’s just the way things happened.